folio-org/okapi/doc/guide.md

 depend on it, especially if they require some new proxying functionality.
 It is expected that this interface will remain fairly stable over time.

-The internal module was introduced in okapi version 1.9.0, and a fully detailed ModuleDescriptor in version 1.10.0.
+The internal module was introduced in Okapi version 1.9.0, and a fully detailed ModuleDescriptor in version 1.10.0.

 ### Deployment